The Master Limited Partnerships Parity Act

 In 2008, the Emergency Economic Stabilization Act (P.L.
 110-343) expanded the definition of qualifying income to include transportation and storage of certain renewable and alternative fuels (ethanol, biodiesel, and a series of liquefied fuels), as well as industrial-source carbon dioxide.

-Brooke Coleman, Executive Director, Advanced Ethanol Council: “The advanced ethanol industry strongly supports the efforts of Senator Coons and the co-sponsors of Master Limited Partnership Parity Act to level the playing field for advanced technologies when it comes to MLPs.
-Oil and gas producers are using MLPs to access the retail investment market, which in turn makes it easier to finance new oil and gas projects.
-Advanced, renewable technology developers are explicitly excluded from eligibility for MLPs.
+Brooke Coleman, Executive Director, Advanced Ethanol Council: “The advanced and cellulosic ethanol industry strongly supports the efforts of Senators Coons and the other co-sponsors of Master Limited Partnership Parity Act to level the playing field for advanced technologies when it comes to MLPs.
+The MLP Parity Act would take a meaningful inequity out of the federal tax code, allow advanced technologies to compete for financing on a more level playing field, and put the country in a better position to create jobs and compete in the emerging $2 trillion global clean energy marketplace.
+Oil and gas producers are essentially using MLPs to access the retail investment market more quickly and efficiently, which in turn makes it easier to finance new oil and gas projects.
 It makes no sense for the federal government to continue to offer this financing vehicle to fossil fuels only.
-The MLP Parity Act would take a meaningful inequity out of the federal tax code and put the country in a better position to create jobs and compete in the emerging $2 trillion global clean energy marketplace.”
+We commend this bipartisan group for tackling this issue.”

-Judi Greenwald and Brad Crabtree, Co-Directors, National Enhanced Oil Recovery Initiative: “On behalf of participating industrial and other companies, labor unions, environmental organizations and state officials, the National Enhanced Oil Recovery Initiative applauds the MLP Act’s sponsors for expanding MLP eligibility to increase private investment in carbon capture and storage projects.
+Brad Crabtree and Patrick Falwell, Co-Directors, National Enhanced Oil Recovery Initiative: “On behalf of participating energy, industrial, and technology companies, labor unions, environmental organizations, and state officials, the National Enhanced Oil Recovery Initiative applauds the MLP Act’s sponsors for expanding MLP eligibility to increase private investment in carbon capture and storage projects.
 Capturing carbon dioxide from power plants and many other industrial facilities for use in enhanced oil recovery produces more American oil, creates good-paying jobs, generates net new revenue for the federal treasury, and reduces CO2 emissions.”

 Mike McAdams, President, Advanced Biofuels Association: "We are grateful for Senator Coons' leadership at a critical point for America's domestic biofuels industry as we are moving from the beaker to the barrel, in record time.
 The legislation provides an innovative financial mechanism that could significantly reduce the cost of financing as companies are reaching a game-changing milestone.
 Substantial investments by private companies in research and development have been the catalyst for today's success in bringing advanced biofuels to commercial markets, but stable and consistent public policies are crucial to encourage and allow additional investment dollars that will help get us across the finish line.
 By creating a new and more appealing option for investors, the bill helps level the playing field and ultimately promotes a more cost competitive advanced biofuel alternative to conventional fuel."